Undoubtedly one of many crucial factors that should be involved in the decision to have a reptile of any type is lifespan.

 Going The Distance: Giving Your Python What It Needs to Live a Long Time

-Any pet holds within it the potential to live a long life, but it is up to you as the owner to give it the best opportunities possible to meet the expectations of longevity.
+One of the reasons ball pythons make such a wonderful pets is their potential to live a long life.
+And it is up to you as the owner to give them the BEST opportunities possible to meet the expectations of longevity.

 The Nature article mentions that animals in optimal captive habitats lived far longer, healthier lives.